dzufferey/resync_oopsla20_artifact/README.md

 Each figures has two files:
 * `$NAME.dat` contains the data
-* `$NAME.gnuplot` if the gnuplot script to produce the file
+* `$NAME.gnuplot` is the gnuplot script to produce the figures

-The script `mk_figs.sh` produce the plots (`$NAME.pdf`) which are used in the paper.
+The script `mk_figs.sh` produces the plots (`$NAME.pdf`) which are used in the paper.

-The filename match the figures in the paper as follows:
+The filenames match the figures in the paper as follows:
 * `lp3_gl_ed_z` is Figure 8a;
 * `bft` is Figure 8b;
 * `latency_2pc` is Figure 9a;